-- Connect your phone to the computer with USB cable and wait till it is detected by Odin.
-A successful connection is shown by blue signal on the ID:COM port at Odin and “Added!!” message below.
+- Connect your phone to the computer with a USB cable and wait till it is detected by Odin.
+A successful connection is shown by a blue signal on the ID:COM port at Odin and “Added!!” message below.

 - Now click on the PDA button and select the “CF-Auto-Root-jfltetmo-jfltetmo-sghm919.,tar.md5” file.